Essential Native CS3 Commands for Server Optimization

 Use

-to disable cheats, ensuring fair play. -
+sv_cheats 0to disable cheats, ensuring fair play. -

 For testing purposes, temporarily set

-to enable cheat commands (remember to revert this after testing).
+sv_cheats 1to enable cheat commands (remember to revert this after testing).

 -